 Clearly it was real.
 365 days later I still have a lot of WTF moments.
 I get so angry at the universe while I try to understand how this could happen to me when there are so many terrible people in this world.
 I struggle to find the answers because they aren’t there.
 Life happens and it happens to anyone.
 We wouldn’t need laws if life just ever so kindly dropped a piano on everyone who made this world a scary place to live in.
 Looking for peace anywhere besides inside yourself will get you nowhere.

-I have been brave.
-I can allow myself that.
-I have risen up from tragedy and attempted to live again.
+I have been brave—I can allow myself that.
+I have experienced tragedy and attempted to live again.
 I make the decision every day to get out of bed and leave my house.
 The thoughts of bladder issues, bowel issues or curious stares could easily keep me home.
 I don’t have to talk to other parents at my boys’ schools or try and meet new people.
 But I have.
 Because I am brave.

 I am brave.
 I am strong.
 I am broken.
 All at once.

-Early on in my recovery I was told to ‘give it a year’.
+Early on in my recovery I was told to give it a year.
 It felt so far away but there was this hope of normalcy.
-I clung to that but not necessarily in a positive way.
-I began to see it as a deadline and as I got closer I felt like I was drowning and failing because I was never going to be the person I thought I would be, one year later.
+I clung to that, but not necessarily in a positive way.
+I began to see it as a deadline.
+I got closer to that deadline and I felt like I was drowning and failing because I was never going to be the person I thought I would be one year later.
 It started to provoke panic.

-Yes, I am proud of myself for overcoming many obstacles and attempting to live life as presently and as positively as I can.
-Yes, I am grateful for my husband and his infinite patience and love.
-He has been with me every (theoretical) step of the way.
+Yes, I am proud of myself for overcoming many obstacles and attempting to live life as presently and positively as I can.
+Yes, I am grateful for my husband and his infinite patience and love—he has been with me every (theoretical) step of the way.
 Yes, I am thankful and proud of my family for accepting this as their journey and not just mine and for adapting their lives to help make mine easier.
-But that one-year deadline of normalcy was not happening…because it is now one year and life is not normal.
+But that one-year deadline of normalcy was not happening.
+Because is now one year and life is not normal.

 Since the beginning of all this, I have done my best to take it all one day at a time.
 Eventually those days added up and became a year.
-Today is day 365 (for whatever reason I start counting from March 11 – first full day I suppose).
+Today is day 365.
 But tomorrow will come and it will be day 366.
 It will be year two.
 However, the days will still come one at a time and I will use them to work on accepting my new normal.
-No deadlines though…recovery and grief is stressful enough without deadlines.
+No deadlines though—recovery and grief is stressful enough without deadlines.